Pass the Practical Driving Assessment

 Online PDA bookings are not available for the following vehicle classes:

-You cannot book online if your PDA is required as a result of:
+You cannot book online if your PDA is required because of:

-- A medical condition and the medical assessment process is incomplete.
+- A medical condition and the medical assessment process being incomplete.

 - An extraordinary licence application.